 Brief: JSOW is a joint USAF-Navy family of medium-range, GPS/INS guided, standoff air-to-ground glide weapons.
 It is used to attack a variety of soft and armored area targets during day and night and adverse weather conditions.
 The baseline BLU-97 CEM variant is used against soft and area targets.
 The BLU-108 variant provides anti-armor capability.
 The AGM-154C incorporates an additional imaging IR seeker and is intended for use against hardened, stationary targets.
 The new AGM-154C-1 variant adds moving, maritime strike capability to the baseline C variant, which reached IOC with the Navy in 2016.
-The weapon completed operational flight-testing on the F-35C.
+The weapon completed operational flight-testing on the F-35C in 2019, clearing the way for ongoing internal integration and testing on the F-35A.

+Contractor: Raytheon.
 First Flight: December 1994.
 Delivered: 2000-2005 (USAF).
+IOC: 2000.

-AGM-154A.
-Baseline BLU-97 CEM variant for soft/area targets.
-AGM-154B.
-The BLU-108 submunition variant for anti-armor.
-AGM-154C.
+•AGM-154A.
+Baseline BLU-97 CEM variant for soft/area targets. •AGM-154B.
+The BLU-108 submunition variant for anti-armor. •AGM-154C.
 Imaging IR-guided variant for hardened tactical targets.
 Dimensions: Length 13.3 ft, diameter 13 in.

 Performance: Range 13.8 miles low-altitude, 73 miles high-altitude.
-Guidance: GPS/INS.